LeelaChessZero/lczero.org/content/play/online.md

 ---
 title: "Play Online"
-weight: 1000
+weight: 1100
 ---

 The easiest way to play Lc0 if you don't want to [install it on your computer]({{<ref "quickstart">}}) is to use one of **Lichess** bots.

-TODO(crem) convert that from blog post.
+TODO(Adapt text from blog post or write a new one).